pspete/psPAS/docs/collections/_commands/Add-PASPublicSSHKey.md

 # Add-PASPublicSSHKey

 ## SYNOPSIS
-Adds an authorised public SSH key foraspecific user in the Vault.
+Adds an authorised public SSH key for a specific user in the Vault.

 ## SYNTAX